smaroki/metabolite-gene-pipeline/README.md

 **Output:**
 - Predicted SMILES

-**Note:** These SMILES can be used as input for the Original Pipeline (starting from Step 2) to proceed to further steps for gene prediction.
+**Note:** These SMILES can be used as input for the Original Pipeline (starting from Step 2) to proceed for further steps of gene prediction.

 ---